 North Cornwall · TR4

 Extensions are the bread and butter of Cornish homes — adding the kitchen-diner the original layout never had, the bedroom for a growing family, or the light and views the back of the house should always have had.
-In Porthtowan, that work is shaped by the place itself — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward 1950s and 1960s coastal bungalows and modern coastal architect builds.
+Porthtowan sits in North Cornwall, and that geography ends up in the drawings — Porthtowan is a north coast surf cove village, AONB and World Heritage designated, with a tight valley setting and predominantly twentieth-century housing stock, with a building stock that leans toward replacement dwellings and modern coastal architect builds.

 Our process